 Phosphodiesterase-5 (PDE5) inhibitors are oral medications used to treat erectile dysfunction (ED).
 They work by dilating blood vessels to allow more blood flow into the penis, improving your erection.
 However, dilating blood vessels also lowers blood pressure.
 Taking both tamsulosin and PDE5 inhibitors may low blood pressure, also called hypotension (DailyMed, 2017).
-Examples of PDE5 inhibitors include sildenafil (brand name Viagra; see Important Safety Information), tadalafil (brand name Cialis; see Important Safety Information), vardenafil (brand name Levitra), and avanafil (brand name Stendra).
-Ask your healthcare provider if it’s safe to take a PDE5 inhibitor while taking tamsulosin.
+Examples of PDE5 inhibitors include sildenafil (brand name Viagra), tadalafil (brand name Cialis), vardenafil (brand name Levitra), and avanafil (brand name Stendra).
+Ask your healthcare provider if it's safe to take a PDE5 inhibitor while taking tamsulosin.

 CYP3A4 and CYP2D6 blockers

 CYP3A4 and CYP2D6 are two enzymes in the liver that break down tamsulosin.
 Any drug that blocks or inhibits CYP3A4 and CYP2D6 can increase the concentration of tamsulosin in the body.
 This can increase the likelihood of developing adverse effects, like hypotension and syncope (fainting) (DailyMed, 2017).
 In some cases, your healthcare provider may adjust your medication dose.
 Examples of these drugs include cimetidine, ketoconazole, erythromycin, terbinafine, and paroxetine.